 Makhana’s nutritional value comes from its high fibre content, low glycemic index, and low calories.
 It has almost negligible fat, making it a top choice among those who are enthusiastic about weight loss.
 Below are some key makhana nutrition facts that deserve your attention.

 |Total Lipids (Fat)

 Makhana Side Effects

-All good things come with a price and makhanas are no exception.
-Though they are loaded with benefits, makhana side effects on the body can also not be ignored.
+All good things come with a price, and makhanas are no exception.
+Though they are loaded with benefits, makhana’s side effects on the body can also not be ignored.
 Hence, moderation is the key.